inseri-swiss/inseri-core-wp/readme.txt

 - **[HTML Code Block](https://docs.inseri.swiss/blocks/html/)**: It renders HTML code using the other block's data.
 - **[IIIF Viewer Block](https://docs.inseri.swiss/blocks/iiifViewer/)**: It showcases images with pan/zoom functionality, along with videos and audios consumed by an IIIF API.
 - **[Image Box Block](https://docs.inseri.swiss/blocks/image/)**: It displays an image utilizing the data of another block.
+- **[JavaScript Code Block](https://docs.inseri.swiss/blocks/javascript/)**: Guests can run JavaScript code with data from other blocks and the result of the execution is made available to other blocks.
 - **[Local File Import Block](https://docs.inseri.swiss/blocks/localFileImport/)**: It allows guests to provide their own data for blocks.
 - **[Media Collection Block](https://docs.inseri.swiss/blocks/mediaCollection/)**: A collection of media files is made available as data for other blocks.
 - **[Plotly Chart Block](https://docs.inseri.swiss/blocks/plotly/)**: It visualizes the data of another block using Plotly.